 GDPR is far-reaching and impacts all industries.
-Organizations should take proactive measures and upgrade their third-party risk frameworks as per GDPR compliance to mitigate data privacy risk.
+Organizations should take proactive measures and upgrade their third-party risk management frameworks as per GDPR compliance to mitigate data privacy risk.

 For the purposes of this blog, we have summarized select GDPR requirements and identified Prevalent Third-Party Risk Management Platform capabilities that demonstrate the breadth and value you can gain from our complete TPRM platform.
 For a complete listing of the GDPR requirements and how Prevalent capabilities map directly into them, please be sure to download the white paper, Satisfying Compliance with Third-Party Risk Management Requirements.

 To address GDPR requirements, Prevalent: